sidharthbolar/car-park-api-az-function/README.md

 It is intended other car park occupancy data will be enabled via this API in the future.

-The objective of this project is
+## Objective of this project is
-1. To capture the status and publish the car park 	:car: availability in Real time in a structured read to consume manner
+1. To capture the status and publish the car park 	:car: availability in Real time in a structured - read to consume manner
 2. Publish the resuls in a public dashboard :chart_with_upwards_trend:

 ## Solution